 In the opening stanza Heaney explores a child’s excitement at the wonder of nature, yet from the opening, there is a clear current of imagery around decay and threat which foreshadows the shift which occurs at the start of stanza 2, introduced by the terse monosyllable ‘then’.

 The alliteration in the opening three lines, heavy with F, G, H, T and S gives a weight to the lines similar to the oppressive summer weather suggested by the ‘punishing sun’.
 Here in town, nature in the form of the flax-dam is rotting – it ‘festered in the heart of the townland’ almost as some cancerous blood clot might in the human body – and is held in place by ‘huge sods’ which by their size give the impression of a drowning being committed.
 Not only this, but the sounds and sensation of the bluebottles, whose buzzing is a tangible ‘gauze’ around the smell of rot and decay.
 Yet within this image, the bubbles ‘gargled delicately, an interesting juxtaposing of unpleasant with fascinating ideas, and the boy can enjoy the dragon flies and butterflies which abound.
+The opening lines which link the flax – dam itself (the pond in which flax was sunk for several weeks after harvest, prior to being used to make fabric) with the very ‘heart’ of the town uses enjambment to create a sense of slight dislocation as the ‘heart’ is found not to be physical, but rather the metaphorical centre of an urban, rather than rural setting.

 Perhaps best of all, the frogspawn itself – ‘thick slobber’- captures the mixture of disgust and thrill found by children who seek to play with pots of slime and such like – the disgusting has a fascination for young minds whilst it remains inanimate.
 The idea of ‘clotted water’ sounds a warning note, however, redolent of blood and certainly unnatural.